-- An introduction section
+- an introduction section

-- Your client’s problem
+- your client’s problem

-- Your proposed solution
+- your proposed solution

-- Examples and case studies that show your previous expertise and success rate
+- examples and case studies that show your previous expertise and success rate

-- How much the project will cost
+- how much the project will cost

 2. Include Testimonials

-According to research published at BigCommerce, 72% of customers say that testimonials and reviews make them trust a business more, so there's no reason not to capitalize on this trend and use it in your own marketing.
+According to research published at BigCommerce, 72% of customers say that testimonials and reviews make them trust a business more.
+So, there's no reason not to capitalize on this trend and use it in your own marketing.

 3. Get Creative With Calls-to-Action

-Your call to action should stand out from the rest of the proposal so consider using colored background or text to make it easier to see.
-However, the color of your call to action is not the only thing you should get creative with.
+Your call to action should stand out from the rest of the proposal.
+So, consider using colored background or text to make it easier to see.
+But the color of your call to action isn't the only thing you should get creative with.